tytydraco/yessleep/out/The_Roommate.md

 “Since you can’t talk, I want you to sit here and type out everything that happened to you while staying with her and everything that you know of her.
 You can add some more information later.
 Be detailed.”

 I looked away from Det.
 Parchant and to the typewriter.
-I lifted my hands and placed them on the keys of the typewriter.
+I lifted my hands off the table and placed them on the keys of the typewriter.
 I looked into the blank sheet loaded into the typewriter.
 I thought.
 Thought about everything that happened either strange or out of the ordinary while I stayed at the apartment.
 I started to write.

-I can still see the Craigslist listening clearly in my mind.
-Without skipping a beat, the listing title read in large, bold letters: ROOMMATE WANTED.
+**I can still see the Craigslist listing clearly in my mind.
+Without skipping a beat, the title read in large, bold letters: ROOMMATE WANTED.**

 I continued writing, unaware that I had started to cry.